Skip to content

 The 79th session of the United Nations.
 Credit: UN Photo/Loey Felipe

 The Sept.
-27 meeting hosted by China and Brazil on the sidelines of the 79th session of the UN General Assembly produced a nine-point final communique that directs the Permanent Representatives to the UN of the attending nations to form a “`group of friends for peace’ with a view to foster common understandings to support the global efforts for achievement of a lasting peace” between the governments of Ukraine and Russia.
+27 meeting hosted by China and Brazil on the sidelines of the 79th session of the UN General Assembly produced a nine-point Joint Communiqué that directs the Permanent Representatives to the UN of the attending nations to form a “group of friends for peace” with a view to foster common understandings to support the global efforts for achievement of a lasting peace” between the governments of Ukraine and Russia.

-Last May, the Brazilian and Chinese governments jointly issued a six-point program of “common understandings,” noted in point four of the communique, which calls for support for a “comprehensive and lasting settlement by the parties to the conflict through inclusive diplomacy and political means based on the UN Charter.”
-Most of the six points are included in the communique, including “refraining from the use or the threat of weapons of mass destruction, particularly nuclear weapons and chemical and biological weapons.”
-Especially relevant is this admonition: “All efforts must be made to prevent nuclear proliferation and avoid a nuclear war.”
+Last May, representatives of the Brazilian and Chinese governments, meeting in Beijing, issued a six-point program of “Common Understanding,” noted in point 4 of yesterday’s communiqué, which calls for support for a “comprehensive and lasting settlement by the parties to the conflict through inclusive diplomacy and political means based on the UN Charter.”
+Most of the six points are included in the communiqué, including “refraining from the use or the threat of weapons of mass destruction, particularly nuclear weapons and chemical and biological weapons,” in point 7.
+Especially relevant is the admonition that: “All efforts must be made to prevent nuclear proliferation and avoid a nuclear war.”
 It pointedly states that “all parties must comply with relevant international laws and agreements and resolutely prevent man-made nuclear accidents.”
-Kiev has of course threatened to unleash nuclear catastrophe with its suicidal attacks on the Zaporizhzhia nuclear power plant in Ukraine and threats against the Kursk NPP after it invaded the Kursk region of Russia.
+Kiev has, of course, threatened to unleash nuclear catastrophe with its suicidal attacks on the Russian-controlled Zaporozhye Nuclear Power Plant and threats against the Kursk NPP, after it invaded the Kursk region of Russia.

 This post is for paying subscribers only